ucf-cs/PMap/README.md

 ## How to build and run
 This code has been written to build and run in a Linux environment.
 In particular, it uses a Linux-specific header library to set thread priority and affinity.
 All testing was done on Ubuntu 18.04.4 LTS.

 Before building the code, set the number of threads (`THREAD_COUNT`) to use and the number of operations (`NUM_OPS`) to perform by modifying the definitions in `define.hpp`.
 These can be adjusted and the code rebuilt as needed.
-By default, the testing framework will run an even distribution of operations after prefilling with 50% of `NUM_OPS`.
+By default, the testing framework will run an even distribution of operations after prefilling with 50% of `NUM_OPS * THREAD_COUNT`.

 To compile the code, run the following command using GCC: